-For a married borrower filing taxes separately, AGI includes only the borrower's income.
-Married borrowers who file separately are not required to include the borrower's spouse's income or eligible debt when determining eligibility for PFH under the Income-Based Repayment plan - except when borrowers reside in community property states.
-Married borrowers in these states who file separately must split all community income equally between the two when filing federal income taxes.
-In these cases, the Department encourages loan holders to use alternative documentation to determine eligibility for PFH and the PFH payment amount because the borrower's AGI may not reasonably reflect the borrower's current income.
+For a-married borrowers filing federal income taxes separately, AGI includes only the borrower's income.
+Married borrowers who file separately are not required to include their spouse's income and may not include their spouse's eligible debt when determining eligibility for PFH under the Income-Based Repayment plan.
+However, married borrowers who reside in community property states and file separately must divide all community income equally between each other when filing federal income taxes.
+As a result, such borrowers may state that their reported AGI does not reasonably reflect their own current income.
+In these cases, the Department encourages loan holders to request and use alternative documentation to determine the borrower's eligibility for PFH and the PFH payment amount.